 - Due to its fragrant trumpet-shaped flowers, bees, butterflies, and other pollinators are attracted to the heliotrope.
 Heliotrope is an ideal option for a garden that needs pollinators.

-- The most well-known music for ragtime piano includes “Heliotrope Bouquet,” composed in 1907 by Louis Chauvin (the first two versions) along with Scott Joplin (the last two variations).
+- The most well-known music for ragtime piano includes “Heliotrope Bouquet,” composed in 1907 by Louis Chauvin (the first two versions), along with Scott Joplin (the last two variations).

 - Garden heliotrope is cultivated across Southern Europe as an ingredient in perfume.

-- The purplish rash on the face that resembles dermatomyositis is called “heliotrope rash” because it closely resembles E. arborescens.
+- The purplish rash on the face that resembles dermatomyositis is called “heliotrope rash” because it resembles E. arborescens.

-The ideal time to gift someone Heliotrope flowers
+Best time to gift Heliotrope flowers